 1914 – Margaret Damer Dawson and Nina Boyle founded the Women’s Police Volunteers.
 Dawson and Boyle gained the approval of the Commissioner of the Police of the Metropolis, Sir Edward Henry, for groups of trained volunteers to patrol the streets of London.
 As part of their roles, these women could offer advice to women with the support of the Metropolitan Police there to assist them if needed.

-1915By April of 1915, these female volunteers could also be found in Liverpool, Grantham, Sandgate, Hull, Brighton, Croydon, Romford, Plymouth and Richmond, alongside the original group in London.
+1915By April 1915, these female volunteers could also be found in Liverpool, Grantham, Sandgate, Hull, Brighton, Croydon, Romford, Plymouth and Richmond, alongside the original group in London.
 This group then became known as the Women’s Police Service.

 A second group also formed during this time – the Voluntary Women Patrols.
 This group was organised by members of the National Union of Women Workers.